elidhu/sidetracked/articles/2024-04-10_sidetracked-introducing-the-project-and-getting-setup.md

 @@modapplication
 ```

-### An Application Struct
+### An Application

 Now let's start populating these files with some actual code.
 A pretty common pattern that I see in the wild that I like is to have an `Application` struct.
-This is where we hold the configuration for the server, the methods to compose the routes, and the method to run the server.
+This will encapsulate all of the composing of routes and middleware, plus any relevant helpers that define the server.
+This is a good way to keep the `main` function clean and concise.

 ```rust
 // @?structapplication.file